h8d13/Vase/README.md

 ### From existing arch system (For devs)

-> On an existing install use sudo.

 `$ ./main -t (*args)` : Launch TUI forked KDE install

 > This will check system subdeps for Arch to Arch installs.
+On an existing install use sudo.

 #### Commands